zowe/docs-site/docs/user-guide/address-security-requirements.md

   - [User Authentication](../getting-started/zowe-security-overview#user-authentication)
   - [Access Authorization](../getting-started/zowe-security-overview#access-authorization)

-## User ID requirements ans security permissions
+## User ID requirements and security permissions

 Specific user IDs with sufficient permissions are required to run or access Zowe. <!-- Provide details about the task and the specific role to perform the task -->